Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum: Abstract

 \section{Abstract}

-Adaptive Momentum Estimation (Adam), which combines Adaptive Learning Rate and Momentum, is the most popular stochastic optimizer for accelerating the training of deep neural networks.
-However, empirically Adam often generalizes worse than Stochastic Gradient Descent (SGD).
-We unveil the mystery of this behavior based on the diffusion theoretical framework.
-Specifically, we disentangle the effects of Adaptive Learning Rate and Momentum of the Adam dynamics on saddle-point escaping and minima selection.
+Adaptive Moment Estimation (Adam), which combines Adaptive Learning Rate and Momentum, would be the most popular stochastic optimizer for accelerating the training of deep neural networks.
+However, it is empirically known that Adam often generalizes worse than Stochastic Gradient Descent (SGD).
+The purpose of this paper is to unveil the mystery of this behavior in the diffusion theoretical framework.
+Specifically, we disentangle the effects of Adaptive Learning Rate and Momentum of the Adam dynamics on saddle-point escaping and flat minima selection.
 We prove that Adaptive Learning Rate can escape saddle points efficiently, but cannot select flat minima as SGD does.
 In contrast, Momentum provides a drift effect to help the training process pass through saddle points, and almost does not affect flat minima selection.
-This theoretically explains why SGD (with Momentum) generalizes better, while Adam generalizes worse but converges faster.
+This partly explains why SGD (with Momentum) generalizes better, while Adam generalizes worse but converges faster.
 Furthermore, motivated by the analysis, we design a novel adaptive optimization framework named {\it Adaptive Inertia}, which uses parameter-wise adaptive inertia to accelerate the training and provably favors flat minima as well as SGD.
 Our extensive experiments demonstrate that the proposed adaptive inertia method can generalize significantly better than SGD and conventional adaptive gradient methods.